-- 46 (1) A landlord may end a tenancy if rent is unpaid on any day after the day it is due, by giving notice to end the tenancy effective on a date that is not earlier than 10 days after the date the tenant receives the notice. - (2) A notice under this section must comply with section 52 [form and content of notice to end tenancy]. - (3) A notice under this section has no effect if the amount of rent that is unpaid is an amount the tenant is permitted under this Act to deduct from rent. - (4) Within 5 days after receiving a notice under this section, the tenant may - (a) pay the overdue rent, in which case the notice has no effect, or - (b) dispute the notice by making an application for dispute resolution. - (5) If a tenant who has received a notice under this section does not pay the rent or make an application for dispute resolution in accordance with subsection (4), the tenant - (a) is conclusively presumed to have accepted that the tenancy ends on the effective date of the notice, and - (b) must vacate the rental unit to which the notice relates by that date.
+46 (1) A landlord may end a tenancy if rent is unpaid on any day after the day it is due, by giving notice to end the tenancy effective on a date that is not earlier than 10 days after the date the tenant receives the notice.

+(2) A notice under this section must comply with section 52 [form and content of notice to end tenancy].

+(3) A notice under this section has no effect if the amount of rent that is unpaid is an amount the tenant is permitted under this Act to deduct from rent.

+(4) Within 5 days after receiving a notice under this section, the tenant may

+(a) pay the overdue rent, in which case the notice has no effect, or

+(b) dispute the notice by making an application for dispute resolution.

+(5) If a tenant who has received a notice under this section does not pay the rent or make an application for dispute resolution in accordance with subsection (4), the tenant

+(a) is conclusively presumed to have accepted that the tenancy ends on the effective date of the notice, and

+(b) must vacate the rental unit to which the notice relates by that date.

-I find that the Tenant received the 10-Day notice on December 5, 2018, three days after it was posted to the front door of the rental unit, pursuant to section 90 of the Act and that she did apply to dispute the Notice within the legislated timeline.
+I find that the Tenant received the 10-Day notice on December 2, 2018, and that she did apply to dispute the Notice within the legislated timeline.